venkatshan707/Job-Portal-Angular-Byjus/README.md

 Thank you for allowing me to do the Front end challenge.
 I felt happy while doing the challenge.
 I apologize for my incompleted project submission.
 I have tried so many ways to get a JSON file from a link, which is given by you.
 But I failed with your link.
 While trying with other sample JSON endpoints, I got information from that file.
 I think the problem on my side.

 I finished my UI part, I hope you will like that.
-I am very interesting to attend a personal interview .And I am waiting for your positive response.
+I am very interesting to attend a personal interview .
+And I am waiting for your positive response.
 Thank you for reading :)

 # Jobsportal